Know The Risks

 - “Medical management of first-trimester abortion,” Practice Bulletin No. 143, American College of Obstetricians and Gynecologists (2014), accessed June 28, 2021, https://www.acog.org/Clinical-Guidance-and-Publications/PracticeBulletins/Committee-on-Practice-Bulletins-Gynecology/Medical-Management-of-First-Trimester-Abortion.

 Not only do we provide ultrasound, which is nearly the most powerful tool in empowering women to choose life, we also help women become strong, healthy parents.
 To achieve this as a faith-based center we provide biblical parental education & peer counseling support.
 We also strive to engage with the father of that child, so he too is provided with the same support and care from other great fathers in our community.
-If you are not able to join us for this year’s October Friend-Raiser events, will you consider making a donation today?
+If you are unable to attend any of our fundraising events, will you consider making a donation today?
 Thanks in advance for your kindness and consideration.
 Your support helps us empower women to turn from being pro-abortion to pro-abundant life!